likelet/VSOLassoBag/README.md

 ## Documentation

-A detailed documentation of VSOLassoBag could be found at [Readthedoc](https://lassobag.readthedocs.io/en/latest/contents/installation.html#install-vsolassobag).
+A detailed documentation of VSOLassoBag could be found at [here](https://seqworld.com/LassoBag/)

 ## Authors

-Jiaqi Liang
+Jiaqi Liang and Chaoye Wang

 ## Supervisor